 It was all worth the struggle.

 Because anything worth doing is worth doing poorly until you get it right.

-And I haven't always known exactly where I was going, but I at least knew the direction and sometimes "Direction works better than goals."
-(Thanks D.J.
-Paris for that quote.
-Be sure to check out my interview of him on The Sales Podcast.)
+And I haven't always known exactly where I was going, but I at least knew the direction, and sometimes "Direction works better than goals."
+(Thanks, D.J.
+Paris, for that quote on episode 37 of The Sales Podcast.)

 So put down your drink, dust yourself off, get back to your desk, and make another call,